 If you wish to include a logo in your marketing materials and on your web sites please use the “Proud Supporter of Get in the Hearing Loop” logo which is available to be downloaded.
-View logo here, then right click and select "Save image as" to download it to your computer.
+View logo here or click on the logo, then right click and select "Save image as" to download it to your computer.

 We ask that you do not use the HLAA logo without express written permission.